binaabdulrahim/100DaysOfCloud/Journey/003/Readme.md

 **Add a cover photo like:**
 ![placeholder image](https://via.placeholder.com/1200x600)

-# New post title here
+# Use a managed Config Rule

 ## Introduction